raphaelschaad/notes/terminal-snippets.md

 `update` update the formulae and Homebrew itself (including all casks) `upgrade` upgrade everything that is outdated (again, including all casks)

+**List entitlements of an app (declared for build in PList)**

+    > codesign -d --entitlements :- /Applications/Whatever.app/